firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/alter-table-drop-partition.md

 # ALTER TABLE...DROP PARTITION

-Use `ALTER TABLE...DROP PARTITION` to delete a partition from a fact table.
+Use `ALTER TABLE...DROP PARTITION` to delete a partition from a fact or dimension table.

 {: .warning}
 Dropping a partition deletes the partition and the data stored in that partition.